 Add an edge node

-Add a node using Darcy Cloud Portal
+Add a node using Edgeworx Cloud Portal

-Get the node Install script
+Get the node register script

 Add Node